Fort Stanton Cave Study Project Science

 Bibliography: Fort Stanton Cave

-This list is incomplete and you may be able to help us identify additional publications, presentations, documentaries, etc. that we can add to this list.
+This list is growing and you may be able to help us identify additional publications, presentations, documentaries, etc. that we can add to this list.

 Weather Stations near Ft.
 Stanton

-If you watched the video above you know that one of the main facets of Karst Topography is the rain and snow fall on the ground above the karst.
+If you watch the video below you know that one of the main facets of Karst Topography is the rain and snow fall on the ground above the karst.
 At Fort Stanton we are fortunate to have Sierra Blanca just uphill from the karst and this peak attracts it's share of snow every winter.
-As the snowpack melts it feeds the nearby Rio Bonito which runs past the cave and finally joins some cave-fed springs including Government Spring.
+As the snow pack melts it feeds the nearby Rio Bonito which runs past the cave and finally joins some cave-fed springs including Government Spring.
 We use some of this weather station data to understand the ground water that interacts directly with the karst environment.

 Comments to the webmaster